cloudfoundry/garden/doc/garden-api.md

     * the subnet specified overlaps (but does not equal) a subnet that has already had a container allocated from it.

+* `privileged`: If specified and true the root user in the container will be mapped to the root user in the host.
+Otherwise, the root user in the container is mapped to a non-root user in the host.
+Defaults to false.

 * `properties`: A sequence of string key/value pairs providing arbitrary data about the container.
 The keys are assumed to be unique but this is not enforced via the protocol.